fpassow/fpassow.github.io/README.md

 ## [Mnemonic for SQL Query Order of Execution](SQL_execution_order_mnemonic.jpg)
 [<img align="left" src="sql_mnemonic_small.jpg">](SQL_execution_order_mnemonic.jpg)
-For me, the order of execution finally explained why some things are legal or illegal in various part of a query.
+For me, the order of execution finally explained why some things are legal or illegal in various parts of a query.
 For example, the fact that I can't use a name created by an AS clause if the SELECT line that contains it hasn't run yet.
 Credit to https://www.mnemonicgenerator.com/ for some early ideas.

 ## [Bootstrap for Engineers](https://fpassow.github.io/bootstrap4engineers.html)
 How non-designers can easily use [Bootstrap](https://getbootstrap.com) to modernize the look